bids-standard/.github/CODE_OF_CONDUCT.md

 #### General BIDS reporting procedure

+The *BIDS Code of Conduct working group* is comprised of maintainers and members of the steering group.

 The best way to contact the BIDS Code of Conduct working group is by email at [bids.maintenance+coc@gmail.com](mailto:bids.maintenance+coc@gmail.com).
 The maintainers monitoring this alias are listed at [https://bids.neuroimaging.io/governance\#bids-maintainers-group](https://bids.neuroimaging.io/contact/index.html).

 In the event of a conflict of interest, you may contact any BIDS Maintainer or BIDS Steering Group Member directly at their contact information available [here](https://bids.neuroimaging.io/collaboration/governance.html#bids-steering-groupl).
 Response times may be longer if you contact someone directly, and the person will communicate with the reporter to establish a response group without a conflict of interest.